String Quartet No. 14 (Schubert): I. Allegro

-Second movement: Andante con moto
+II.
+Andante con moto

+The second movement is a theme and five variations, based on the theme from the Schubert Lied.
+The theme is like a death march in G minor, ending on a G-major chord.
+Throughout the movement, Schubert does not deviate from the basic harmonic and sentence structure of the 24-measure theme.
+But each variation expresses a profoundly different emotion.In the first variation, a lilting violin descant floats above the theme, played in pulsing triplets in the second violin and viola that recall the triplets of the first movement.In the second variation, the cello carries the theme, with the first violin playing the pulsating role – this time in sixteenth notes.After two relaxed variations, the third variation returns to the Sturm und Drang character of the overall piece: a galloping fortissimo figure breaks off suddenly into piano; the violin plays a variant of the theme in a high register, while the inner voices continue the gallop.The fourth variation is again lyrical, with the second violin and cello carrying the melody under a long violin line in triplets.
+This is the only variation in a major key: G major.In the fifth variation, the second violin takes up the theme, while the first violin plays a sixteenth-note arpeggiated motif, with the cello playing the triplets in the bass.
+The variation grows from pianissimo to fortissimo, then again fades and slows in pace, finally returning to a restatement of the theme – this time in G major.

-Third movement: Scherzo Allegro molto
+III.
+Scherzo: Allegro molto

 Cobbett describes the third movement as the "dance of the demon fiddler".
 There is indeed something demonic in this fast-paced scherzo, full of syncopations and, like the other movements, dramatic leaps from fortissimo to pianissimo.

 The scherzo is designed as a classical minuet: two strains in 3/4 time, repeated, in D minor, followed by a contrasting trio section in D major, at a slower tempo, and ending with a recapitulation of the opening strains.
 The trio section is the only real respite from the compelling pace of the whole quartet: a typically Schubertesque melody, with the first violin playing a dancing descant above the melody line in the lower voices, then the viola takes the melody as the first violin plays high eighth notes.

 The scherzo is a short movement, serving as an interlude leading to the frenetic last movement.